 How do stories pass on these messages?

-Spoken plainly, such messages might not land in a child’s psyche.
-But weave them into a story that the child listens to over and over and they help to form the inner map that they carry with them for the rest of their life.
+Spoken plainly, such messages might not land in a child’s mind.
+But weave them into a story that they listen to over and over and they help to form the inner map that they carry with them for the rest of their life.

 Imagine that we all had an inner map that affirmed our inherent goodness, our limitless potential and our connection to the source of all life, which is Love.

 Stories furnish our inner world with rich metaphors and symbols.
 These help us make sense of our life, especially those things that we encounter that do not make rational sense to us, that are new and beyond our current understanding.

 Wonderful messages do not on their own make good stories.
 Good storytelling requires much more to be effective.

 - speaking in the language of the child

 - describing dilemmas which they can relate to